Skip to main content

 VMHC is a measure of the functional coherence between corresponding regions in the left and right cerebral hemispheres.
 An increase in this metric suggests that the brain is heightening the synchrony between these areas, which are involved in visual processing and memory.

-This could be interpreted as a compensatory neural strategy, where the brain enhances cross-hemispheric communication to maintain in a low-hormone environment.
+This could be interpreted as a compensatory neural strategy, where the brain enhances cross-hemispheric communication to maintain cognitive performance in a low-hormone environment.
 The same study noted a positive correlation between basal LH levels and VMHC in the middle occipital gyrus in medicated patients, directly linking the degree of hormonal change to the magnitude of neural adaptation.

 The apparent discrepancy between studies highlights the complexity of the issue.
 The brain’s response may depend on several factors, including the specific cognitive domain being assessed, the age of the patient, and the duration of the hormonal suppression.
 The table below summarizes key findings from different research modalities.